Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Royal regalia of the 18th century

-In the showcase with royal regalia there is three items from the 18th century.
+In the display case with royal regalia there is three objects from the 18th century.

-1.Imperial crown of Empress Catherine I. Made in 1724 for the coronation of Catherine I. According to one of the versions, stones for her were collected from the nobility, including Menshikov.
-Therefore, after the coronation, they were taken out of the frame and returned to their owners.
+1.Imperial crown of Empress Catherine I. Made in 1724 for the coronation of Catherine I. According to one version, the stones for it were collected from the nobility, including Menshikov.
+Therefore, after the coronation they were taken out of the frame and returned to their owners.
 This version has not yet been officially confirmed, so it is believed that the stones were removed for an unknown reason.
 The inscription on the crown is the name of the owner.

-The two hemispheres symbolize the secular and spiritual power of the monarch.
+The two hemispheres symbolize the temporal and spiritual power of the monarch.

 2. Crown of Empress Anna Ioanovna.